Can you get a backdated sick note? What UK law actually says.

 How far back can a sick note be backdated?

-There is no fixed legal limit on how far back a sick note can be dated.
+There is no fixed legal limit.
 In practice, the further back the period in question, the stronger the supporting evidence needs to be.
-A doctor will only backdate where they can be clinically confident the period of incapacity is genuine — vague or unsubstantiated requests are likely to be declined.
+GOV.UK fit note guidance does not impose a maximum backdating period.
+A doctor will only backdate where they can be clinically confident the incapacity was genuine, so vague or unsubstantiated requests are likely to be declined.

 What evidence do I need for a backdated sick note?

-Useful evidence includes prior GP or hospital consultation records, prescription or pharmacy records, a hospital discharge letter, or documented history of an ongoing condition that is consistent with the period of absence.
-The doctor does not need all of these — any objective evidence that places you as unwell during the relevant dates will support the clinical decision.
+Any objective evidence that places you as unwell during the relevant dates.
+Useful evidence includes prior GP or hospital consultation records, prescription or pharmacy records, a hospital discharge letter, or a documented history of an ongoing condition consistent with the period of absence.
+The doctor does not need all of these, but at least one form of objective supporting evidence strengthens the clinical decision.

 Can I get a backdated sick note for school or university absence?

 Yes.
-A GMC-registered doctor can issue a backdated medical certificate for student absence, university extenuating circumstances, or school absence, subject to the same clinical requirements.
-The certificate must be based on genuine illness and supported by evidence.
-Acceptance is subject to the institution’s own policy.
+A GMC-registered doctor can issue a backdated medical certificate for student absence, university extenuating circumstances, or school absence, subject to the same clinical requirements as any other backdated certificate.
+The certificate must be based on genuine illness supported by evidence.
+Acceptance is subject to the institution’s own policies.

 Is it illegal to backdate a sick note?

-No — legitimate backdating by a registered doctor is entirely lawful.
-What is illegal is falsification: requesting or issuing a certificate for an illness that did not exist, or for a period of absence that was not due to genuine incapacity.
-A doctor who issues a false certificate risks their GMC registration and potential criminal liability.
+No. Legitimate backdating by a registered doctor is entirely lawful.
+What is illegal is falsification: requesting or issuing a certificate for an illness that did not exist, or for a period of absence not due to genuine incapacity.
+Under the Fraud Act 2006, a doctor who issues a false certificate risks their GMC registration and potential criminal liability.
 A patient who obtains one fraudulently may face disciplinary action or prosecution.

 Can an online doctor issue a backdated sick note?

 Yes, where clinically appropriate.
-A GMC-registered doctor practising via an online private medical service is subject to the same professional standards as any other UK doctor.
-They can issue a backdated certificate if they are satisfied the clinical criteria are met and supporting evidence has been provided.
-Applications are assessed individually — not automatically approved.
+A GMC-registered doctor practising via an online private medical service is held to the same professional standards as any other UK doctor under GMC regulation.
+They can issue a backdated certificate if the clinical criteria are met and supporting evidence has been provided.
+Applications are assessed individually and are not automatically approved.

 Need a Backdated Sick Note from a UK Doctor?

-If you need a medical certificate covering a period of illness that has already passed, MedicalCert’s GMC-registered doctors can review your case and issue documentation where clinically appropriate — no GP appointment needed.
+If you need a medical certificate covering a period of illness that has already passed, MedicalCert’s GMC-registered doctors can review your case and issue documentation where clinically appropriate.
+No GP appointment needed, same day review, full refund if a certificate cannot be issued.

 Subject to clinical review.
 Backdated applications may be declined if clinically unsupported.